M3wP/Monopoly/C64/readme.md

 be achieved when I update to version 2.74 of the GoatTracker driver?
 Even though it is a more comfortable pace, using the stepping (not jumping) mode is worse for the sound.
 You can play very fast in the jumping mode and cause some interesting squeaks too.
-While I'm at it, playing sfx on channel 0 is not so good because the filter settings are being left in an incompatible state by the music?
-Fix?
-Only done in a single instance.
 * The audio driver and IRQ handler is expecting a PAL machine.
 You will get strange results on an NTSC one, I expect.
 I may release an NTSC/PAL-N version in the future.